Ama Dablam Expedition - 25 Days

 • Trekking in the Khumbu Valley offers stunning high-mountain scenery, Buddhist culture, and charming Sherpa villages to discover along the way.

-• Crossing high passes before attempting Ama Dablam is very rewarding yet grueling, underscoring the remoteness.
+• Crossing high passes before attempting Ama Dablam is very rewarding yet gruelling, underscoring the remoteness.

 • Overcoming adversity together with your expedition team when tackling such a serious peak forms a lasting friendship.